 Like the Frenchton terrier mix, they are a brachycephalic breed, meaning they have a flatter face which may lead to respiratory issues.

-9. Maltese x Yorkshire Terrier Mix
+9. Maltese and Yorkshire Terrier Mix

-A cross between the Maltese and the Yorkshire Terrier, the Morkie is the ultimate lapdog.
+A cross between the Maltese and the Yorkshire terrier, the Morkie is the ultimate lapdog.

-10. Maltese x West Highland Terrier Mix
+10. Maltese and West Highland Terrier Mix

 This hybrid is the ultimate little white dog.